dgsqf/GutenbAIrg/README.md

 Please read (https://github.com/dgsqf/AIBookFormater/blob/main/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+If you see English errors please correct them

 ## Authors